Authentication and Accounts

 Console uses Sui zkLogin.
 You authenticate with an identity provider you already have, and Console derives a Sui address from that identity without exposing your provider account onchain and without asking you to manage a private key.

-Sign in with Google
+Sign in with Google or Apple

 - Visit the Walrus Console app.